Mschuddings/ddev-axe_a11y/README.md

 ### How do I test a whole site

-Convert your sitemap to CSV via: https://www.bulkgpt.ai/tools/xmltocsv And then jut use that CSV to test your whole website.
+Convert your sitemap to CSV via: https://www.bulkgpt.ai/tools/xmltocsv And then just use that CSV to test your whole website.